Clarisse Iribagiza

 Clarisse Iribagiza (born 28 January 1988) is a computer scientist in Rwanda.
-She is the CEO and co-founder of the mobile technology company HeHe Limited and she is one of the UNCTAD's seven "eTrade for Women Advocates from the developing world".
-She was previously the winner of the East African entrepreneur reality TV show Inspire Africa Season 1.
+She is the CEO and co-founder of the mobile technology company HeHe Limited, and one of the UNCTAD's seven "eTrade for Women Advocates from the developing world".

-Biography
+Early life and education

+Clarisse Iribagiza was born on 28 January 1988.

 Iribagiza attended the University of Rwanda’s College of Science and Technology and she attended a short Massachusetts Institute of Technology (MIT) incubation program.

+Career

-She founded her company whilst still an under graduate.
-Her company has grown to have two million customers.
-The company works with local suppliers and they get access to an on-line store for their goods, inventory maintenance and they receive digital payments from their end customers.
-HeHe Labs has partnered with GirlHub in an initiative that aims to inspire ambition in Rwandan girls.
+Iribagiza founded her mobile technology company, HeHe Limited, whilst still an undergraduate.
+By 2019 it had grown to have two million customers.
+The company works with local suppliers and they get access to an online store for their goods, inventory maintenance and they receive digital payments from their end customers.
+HeHe Labs partnered with GirlHub, in an initiative that aims to inspire ambition in Rwandan girls.
 They teach them about not just ICT, but technology and design in general and in critical thinking.

+She is a researcher at Arizona State University, United States.